ozgurural/seedlabs-2/seedlabs/Exam2-BGP-Exploration-and-Attack-Lab.md

 #### 3.3 Task 1.c: Experimenting with Large Communities

 First cut off the connection between AS-4 and AS-156, and then run the ping command on 10.156.0.71.
 It is found that 10.155.0.71 can be pinged, but 10.161.0.71 cannot be pinged.
-Although AS-156 is connected to the Internet through AS-155, due to the relationship between the two peers, AS-155 will not forward the data of AS-156 (whether it is forwarded depends on the relationship between the two).
+Although AS-156 is connected to the Internet through AS-155, due to the relationship between the two peers, AS-155 will not forward the data of AS-156.

 ![16](./exam2/16.png)